ju-c/stars/README.md

 - [AlexHill/django-relativity](https://github.com/AlexHill/django-relativity) - More expressive relationships for the Django ORM.
 - [bashu/django-maintenancemode](https://github.com/bashu/django-maintenancemode) - 🛠 django-maintenancemode allows you to temporary shutdown your site for maintenance work
 - [Tobi-De/fuzzy-couscous](https://github.com/Tobi-De/fuzzy-couscous) - A cli tool to bootstrap your django projects and enhance your development experience.
-- [boxed/django-fastdev](https://github.com/boxed/django-fastdev) - An app to make it faster and more fun to develop in Django
+- [boxed/django-fastdev](https://github.com/boxed/django-fastdev) - An app to make it safer, faster and more fun to develop in Django
 - [vintasoftware/django-virtual-models](https://github.com/vintasoftware/django-virtual-models) - Improve performance and maintainability with a prefetching layer in your Django project
 - [dprog-philippe-docourt/django-qr-code](https://github.com/dprog-philippe-docourt/django-qr-code) - An application that provides tools for displaying QR codes on your Django site.
 - [charettes/django-syzygy](https://github.com/charettes/django-syzygy) - Django application providing database migration tooling to automate their deployment.